projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 A **scenario configuration file** defines a working scenario by configuring hypervisor capabilities and defining some VM attributes and resources.
-We call these settings “static” because they are used to build the hypervisor.
+We call these settings "static" because they are used to build the hypervisor.
 The file
 contains:

 * All hypervisor settings